libc0607/py32led/py32led_tx_rgb_demo/README.md

 Note that the demo protocol implemented now only contains a 5-bit address and 5-bit for each color.
 It's better to use a customized protocol to carry more informations.

+There are 31 addresses can be used in a 5-bit addressing protocol, and the 'ALL-1' one (i.e. 5'b11111) is used as a broadcast address.

 ---
 ```
 tx_frame(address, r, g, b);